protect-earth/tree-tracker-ios/CICD.md

 ## Workflow

 The GitHub Actions workflow is located in `.github/workflows/build-release.yaml` and will trigger on any push or pull request for the repository.
-If the triggering event is a merge to `main`, the resulting application will also be published to TestFlight.
+If the triggering event is a merge to `main` AND it is not a pull request (i.e. a validation build as part of PR review), the resulting application will also be published to TestFlight.
 Unit tests are executed early on in the workflow, which will exit if these do not pass.

 ## Pre-requisites